skullzmedia/phoenix-improved/src/content/blog/top-entertainment-trends-in-2025-phoenix-casino-goa.md

 slug: "luxury-hotels-india-entertainment-trends-2025"
 ---

+# Luxury Hotels in India Are Evolving: Top Entertainment Trends for 2025 | Phoenix Casino Goa

-# Staying in a five-star hotel in India isn’t just about a comfy bed anymore.
+Staying in a five-star hotel in India isn’t just about a comfy bed anymore.
 Guests now ask a very different set of questions: What’s the entertainment like?
 Are there live shows?
 Is there a good bar?
 Any casino or gaming?

 India’s luxury hotels have picked up on this shift in a big way.
 With domestic tourism booming and the country’s luxury market expected to grow from about USD 17.7 billion in 2024 to over USD 85 billion by 2030, hotels are investing heavily in experiences that go far beyond a standard stay.